Final offensive of the Spanish Civil War: Aftermath

 On 1 April 1939, the day the war ended, the Soviet Union was the only major power that had not yet recognized Franco's government.
 The new regime had signed a non-aggression pact with Portugal and a treaty of friendship with Nazi Germany on 31 March, and on 6 April, Franco made public Spain's adherence to the Anti-Comintern Pact.
 On 20 April, the Non-Intervention Committee was dissolved, and by June, both Italian and German troops had left Spain.
 The Francoist dictatorship remained in power until Franco's death on 20 November 1975.

 Casado remained in exile in Venezuela until he returned to Spain in 1961.
 Cipriano Mera fled to Oran and Casablanca, but he was extradited to Spain in February 1942.
 In 1943, he was condemned to death, a sentence that was changed for 30 years in prison; he was set free in 1946 and fled to France, where he died in 1975.
 Matallana was detained and imprisoned by the Nationalists and died in Madrid in 1956.
 Besteiro, still at his post in the basement of the Revenue Building at 7 Alcalá Street in Madrid, was arrested by the Nationalists when they entered the city and faced a court martial.
 Sentenced to 30 years in prison, he died there of an infection that resulted from an injury to his hand in 1940.

-The Nationalists arrested hundreds of thousands of Republican soldiers and civilians, with 150,000 soldiers captured in the final offensive, and herded them into improvised concentration camps.
+The Nationalists arrested hundreds of thousands of Republican soldiers and civilians, with 150,000 soldiers captured in the final offensive, and herded them into makeshift concentration camps.
 There were between 367,000 and 500,000 prisoners in 1939.
 In the first years after the war, 50,000 Republican prisoners were executed.